ranjith7214/ranjith7214.github.io/_chemistry-solver/03-equation-balancer.md

 The Equation Balancer is a tool that quickly balances equations and displays the results in a clear and beautiful way.
 What differentiates this equation balancer from others are the methods for equation input; complete chemical equations can be entered via the provided keyboard, or manually by typing it in the required format.

 ### Equation Input
 There are two methods for entering equations into the application, the first is through the keyboard-like tool, and the second is through manually typing it in.
 The method chosen is solely based the user's discretion.
-To fascilitate the ease of entering equations, newcomers are encouraged to use the keyboard method initially.
+To facilitate the ease of entering equations, newcomers are encouraged to use the keyboard method initially.

-In the keyboard method, equation input is done though the clicking of elements, pluses, and arrows.
+In the keyboard method, equation input is done through the clicking of elements, pluses, and arrows.
 As each button on the keyboard is clicked, the element or symbol it represents will be printed into the equation input text box in the proper format.
-When clicking an element button, subsquent clicks will increase the element count in the subscript.
+When clicking an element button, subsequent clicks will increase the element count in the subscript.

-The manual method is where the user types the equation into the input text box, in the correct format, instead of utilizing the keyboard method described above.
+The manual method is where the user types the equation into the input textbox, in the correct format, instead of utilizing the keyboard method described above.

 ### Equation Format
 Equations entered into the equation balancer are interpreted from a format that's unique to this application.
 The anatomy of a Chemistry Solver equation can be broken down into a few parts: reactants and products, and then separators.